pvhelden/chift/README.md

 ## Requirements

-- A PostgreSQL database created using instructions in the `database-creation` file.
+- A PostgreSQL database created using instructions in the `database-creation.sql` file.
 - Python libraries listed in the `requirements.txt` file.

 ## Implementation